kacf24/kacf24.github.io/content/project/Seagrass Monitoring/index.md

 ---
-title: Example Project
+title: Seagrass Monitoring
-summary: An example of using the in-built project page.
+summary: I am one of the coordinators for the Texas Seagrass Monitoring Program.
+I have synthesized long-term monitoring records for the Upper Laguna Madre and found sea level rise has caused a sharp decline in seagrass coverage.
 tags:
   - Deep Learning
 date: '2016-04-27T00:00:00Z'